Terra Cotta

 Earl Grey

 Formerly The Earl of Gray, Earl Grey is Maple Leaf's faithful cat companion.
-Once in a blue moon he reverts to his former self, a swish debonaire playboy with rippling muscles and a penchant for the finer things in life.
-Earl Grey is a great philospher, being transformed into his present shape by three evil witches has left him with a cynicism, but he is able to offer Maple wise council on occasion.
+Once in a blue moon he more-or-less reverts to his former self, a swish debonair playboy with rippling muscles and a penchant for the finer things in life.
+Earl Grey is a great philosopher, being transformed into his present shape by three evil witches has left him with deep cynicism, but he is able to offer Maple wise council on occasion.

 Witch Hammer Malleus Malefatorum